-Students considering skipping Physics 30, 50 or 70 should consult with their Freshman Advisor or the Physics Placement Coordinator, Professor David Lowe.
+Students considering skipping Physics 30, 50 or 70 should consult with their Freshman Advisor or the Physics Placement Coordinator, Professor Ian Dell'Antonio.

 IB Placement and Credit

 Students with a minimum IB HL score of 5 in Physics may obtain retroactive credit for Physics 30 (retroactive credit requires completion of Physics 40, 60, 160, 470, 500, or a 1000-level physics course).
 A-levels: Same policy as IB's for retroactive Physics 0030 credit, with a minimum grade of C required for credit.

 Students who have taken international certification exams should consult with a Physics Concentration Advisor, regarding placement into higher-level Physics courses.